blue bar

 Use of SQL

 In almost every database system, the main way data is handled is through SQL.
-And with good reason - almost any transformation of the data can be carried out in a single step using a single line of SQL code.
-But although it is possible to use SQL with Excel, it is not straightforward.
+And with good reason - almost any transformation of the data can be carried out in a single step.
+But although it is possible to use SQL with Excel, it is not straightforward as one can not directly reference the active workbook.
 We also provide a tool to set up the necessary infrastructure so that SQL can be used easily in a variety of ways:

 Also, sometimes Excel tables are not adequate for the storage of data and a true database is needed.
 Please see Database Options for our approach to this.